-We then start, e.g., MATLAB® without the JVM and without display:
+In the newly started shell in screen, we then start, e.g., MATLAB[®] without display:

-'''

 matlab -nodisplay

-'''

-This has to be done because you can not log out of the remote machine without killing your processes if they use graphical display.
-We then start our MATLAB computation and detach the screen session:
+This has to be done because you can not log out of the remote machine without killing your processes if they use the graphical display.
+We then start our MATLAB computation start_long_matlab_computation and detach the screen session (ctrl + a d).
+We can now close the ssh-connection and after logging back in to the remote machine, we can pick up the MATLAB session by saying screen -r